DanielReimer/Reminder-Bot/README.md

 `diesel setup`
 `diesel migration run`

-Another possible way of setting up the database is by manually making a new table.
-The table is defined in `migrations/reminders/up.sql`
+An alternative to using Diesel is to setup up the database manually.
+The table schema is defined in `migrations/reminders/up.sql`

 Next, we need to tell it where the database lives

-`echo DATABASE_URL=postgres://username:password@localhost/database > .env`
+`echo DATABASE_URL=postgres://username:password@serverhost/database > .env`

 ## IRC Setup

-Inside `main.rs`, specify the nickname, server, and channels that the bot will connect to.
+Inside `irc.toml`, specify the nickname, server, and channels that the bot will connect to.

+## License

+This program is licensed under the "MIT License".
+Please see the file LICENSE in the source distribution of this software for lincense terms.